amaank404/denver-api/.github/CONTRIBUTING.md

 contributions from community

 ## Code Format
-Your code must comply with the requirements mensioned below.
+Your code must comply with the requirements mentioned below.

 ### Must
-* Your code must be PEP8 compilent (test will be conducted automatically when you submit a pull request)
+* Your code must be PEP8 compliant (test will be conducted automatically when you submit a pull request)
 * Your code must contain version, description, instructions in (classes, function, methods)
 * Your code must be compatible with Python 3.8+